learn-co-curriculum/cssi-prework-string-methods/README.md

 89
 ```
 ## Split
 The split function, `split()` divides a string into smaller parts.
-The method's default is to divde on whitespace, but other separators can be included as an argument.
+The method's default is to divide on whitespace, but other separators can be included as an argument.
 ```python
 >>> words="This is a sentence".split() #since there is no argument, we are splitting on whitespace.
 >>> words